Houston, Minnesota: 2007 flood

-The 2007 Midwest flooding caused the Root River to rise to 19 ft, which is about a foot short of the height of the dike protecting the town, necessitating evacuation of the community.
+The 2007 Midwest flooding caused the Root River to rise to 19 ft, about a foot short of the height of the dike protecting the town, necessitating evacuation of the community.

 Geography

-According to the United States Census Bureau, the city has a total area of 0.95 sqmi, of which 0.93 sqmi is land and 0.02 sqmi is water.
+According to the United States Census Bureau, the city has an area of 0.95 sqmi, of which 0.93 sqmi is land and 0.02 sqmi is water.